Inc0mple/DungeonCrawler1DProject/README.md

 ### **Controls**

-Available actions are shown at all time during the game in the form \[key\:action\].
+Available actions are shown at all time during the game in the form \[UserInput\:ResultantAction\].
 Type one of the keys and press enter to perform/select the corresponding action/choice.
 Inputs are always case insensitive.
 Press enter to continue whenever prompted.

 In general, the controls are as follows (unless otherwise specified in-game):